 The saving and transitional provisions in ROC 2021 provide, among others, for the ROC 2014 to continue to apply to civil proceedings, including appeals, filed before 1 April 2022.
 If you are uncertain as to which version of the Rules of Court applies to your matter, click here.

 The Table of Derivations is found at the end of the gazetted version of the ROC 2021.
 The table reflects the equivalent provisions (if any) in the ROC 2021 as compared to the ROC 2014.

-The Table of Derivations is provided for the convenience of users of the ROC 2021 and does not form part of the ROC 2021.
-The table has no legislative effect.
+Please note that the Table of Derivations is provided for the convenience of users of the ROC 2021 and does not form part of the ROC 2021.
+The Table has no legislative effect.

 Notice (PDF, 64 KB) is given that a new edition of the Supreme Court Practice Directions, called the Supreme Court Practice Directions 2021, was published on 1 December 2021.
-The Supreme Court Practice Directions 2021 (PDF, 5419 KB) will come into operation on 1 April 2022, and are to be read with the Rules of Court 2021 (which come into operation on the same date).
+The Supreme Court Practice Directions 2021 came into operation on 1 April 2022, and are to be read with the Rules of Court 2021 (which came into operation on the same date).

 |Digest 1||General overview of the new Rules of Court – what is new?|

 |Digest 2A||How will case management for matters in the General Division of the High Court be different?|